Docker Install

 You can use dynamic versioning to add dependencies, however this comes with a risk

-that it pulls a version which does not comply with your expected version of mdm-application-build/mdm-core
+that it pulls a version which does not comply with your expected version of mdm-application-build/mdm-core ,which may cause conflicts with other

 plugins.
 Therefore, we do not advise this approach.